Javran/poi-plugin-presortie/docs/Checklist.md

 - when `type` is `resupply`

-    This structure first count ships in the sortie fleet that whose ressupply state satisfy `filterMethod`, then check the result number using `qualifyMethod`.
+    This structure first count ships in the sortie fleet whose ressupply state satisfy `filterMethod`, then check the result number using `qualifyMethod`.

     ```